 Business to business is exactly what the name suggests: businesses selling products and services that other businesses need to run more efficiently and be more profitable.

 If you ever watched the show The Office — with Michael and Jim and Pam and Dwight…

 But the company in the show, Dunder Mifflin, sells paper and printers to other businesses.

 And while that show had salespeople, in an office “cold-calling” businesses… these days more and more B2B transactions are happening online.

 It’s a huge and growing market…

-… and bigger than the entire GDP of Japan, Germany, and the United Kingdom combined!
+… and it's bigger than the entire GDP of Japan, Germany, and the United Kingdom combined!

 That makes B2B the biggest niche for copywriters on the planet by far.